All Episodes

 Why?

-You're not dragging me into this, not exactly a fan of Donald Trump's either.
+Not exactly a fan of Donald Trump's either.

-They now will Joe Biden revoke Donald Trump's access to intelligence briefings as past presidents usually get.
+They now, will Joe Biden revoke Donald Trump's access to intelligence briefings as past presidents usually get?

-They're usually considered former president has been considered, you know, uh as being kept in the loop on national security matters.
+They're usually considered former president has been considered, you know, as being kept in the loop on national security matters.

-But they just all this is it's a show.
+But they just, all this is, it's a show.

-And if they want to bring in trial witnesses, I actually find if they brought in the right ones that I have a great list I'll put together that they ought to bring in and the questioning and where it ought to go.
+And if they want to bring in trial witnesses, I actually find if they brought in the right ones, that I have a great list I'll put together that they ought to bring in and the questioning and where it ought to go.

 I have my own ideas on this.

-And I think if this is now the standard incendiary insurrection style language, there's an awful lot of people now that need to be added to the list of an impeachment trial.
+And I think if this is now the standard incendiary insurrection-style language, there's an awful lot of people now that need to be added to the list of an impeachment trial.

 So we'll see.

-And but I'll tell you another thing, this can happen.
+But I'll tell you another thing.

-You know, stick to the basics here.
+I'll stick to the basics here.

 You know, everybody dropped the ball.

-Apparently there were indications, warnings, intelligence about this being pre-planned.
+Apparently, there were indications, warnings, intelligence about this being pre-planned.

-Why did not they why did they not prepare for this?
+Why did they not prepare for this?

-Why weren't why wasn't the guard brought up?
+Why wasn't the guard brought up?

 All of these things.